milosolutions/mscripts/hooks/gitHooksReadme.md

 # Integrating with GitLab CI

 Integrating mclang-format.py and mclang-tidy.py with GitLab CI architecture is very easy.
-All what you need is to create ''.gitlab-ci.yml'' script inside root folder of you repository, example of proper .gitlab-ci.yml script:
+All you need to do is to create _.gitlab-ci.yml_ script inside root folder of you repository, example of proper _.gitlab-ci.yml_ script:

 ```
 stages: